gopesh-code/Dr-Mom/README.md

 Utilizes technology to solve a problem: Technology can be used to improve people's lives in many ways, and this project is a prime example of that.
 The application provides a convenient and accessible way for women to track and manage their menstrual health, and the blogs and forums provide a platform for women to connect with others and access helpful information and support.

-Combines multiple functions: The multifunctional nature of Olive allows women to track their menstrual cycle and manage their health, as well as connect with others and access helpful resources, all in one place.
+Combines multiple functions: The multifunctional nature of Dr. Mom allows women to track their menstrual cycle and manage their health, as well as connect with others and access helpful resources, all in one place.

 ## Tools/Software